When visiting Albuquerque, New Mexico, make sure to schedule a day to visit the zoo. It's not just any ordinary zoo.

 More About the Zoo

-Tickets: Check the website for ticket prices.
+- Tickets: Check the website for ticket prices.
 To save money, ask about military discounts and membership cards.
-Also look for discounted tickets on select days.
+Also, look for discounted tickets on select days.
 You can usually find half-price days every three months, in January, April, July, and October.
 Bring extra money if you want to ride the Zoo Train or Member Train.
+Discover the Aquarium, Botanic Garden and Tingley Beach on a BioPark combo ticket

-Getting there: The zoo is located just south of downtown in Barelas.
-By car, take Central Avenue to 10th Street and turn south (a left if traveling west, a right if traveling east).
+- Getting there: The zoo is located just south of downtown in Barelas.
+By car, take Central Avenue to 10th Street and turn south (left if traveling west, a right if traveling east).
 Drive about eight blocks and find the zoo on your right.
 There is plenty of parking at the zoo, with several lots.
 Parking is free.
-By bus, take the 66 line to Central and 10th.
+By bus, take the 66 lines to Central and 10th.
 The zoo is eight blocks south, about a half a mile.
 Bus 53 stops one block from the zoo entrance.